 The primary benefit of mesothelioma settlements is agreeing upon a guaranteed sum of money.
 Going to trial is risky because the outcome is placed in the hands of a judge and jury, whose opinions may be swayed.

 Avoid a Lengthy Trial

 Trials move slowly, and unfortunately time is not a resource most mesothelioma patients have.
 Taking settlements expedites the payout process, and that money may provide funding for better treatment.

 One of the disadvantages of trials is they are public.
 Settlements allow you to keep your compensation private.

 - Average winnings of about $1 to 1.4 million

-- Less risk than letting the court decide
+- Less risk than letting the court or jury decide

 How Much Are Settlements Worth?